Pagure/pagure/doc/configuration.rst

 Repo Directories
 ----------------

-Each project in pagure has 4 git repositories:
+Each project in pagure has 2 to 4 git repositories, depending on configuration of the Pagure instance (see below):

 - the main repo for the code
-- the doc repo showed in the doc server
+- the doc repo showed in the doc server (optional)
-- the ticket repo storing the metadata of the tickets
+- the ticket repo storing the metadata of the tickets (optional)
 - the request repo storing the metadata of the pull-requests

 There are then another 3 folders: one for specifying the locations of the forks, one